aws-observability/aws-otel-java-instrumentation/README.md

 Other than that, the distribution is identical to the upstream agent and all configuration can be used as is.

+## Standardized Sample Applications

+In addition to the sample apps in this repository, there are also [new standardized sample apps](https://github.com/aws-observability/aws-otel-community/tree/master/sample-apps) that can be used.

 ## Support

 Please note that as per policy, we're providing support via GitHub on a best effort basis.
 However, if you have AWS Enterprise Support you can create a ticket and we will provide direct support within the respective SLAs.